 I was fortunate to cover the Japanese print market and technology for Seybold Reports when the publication still had the original Media PA editorial staff.
 Up until they were all let go in 2004, Seybold was a great publication, a highly respected industry standard that everybody read.
 After the purge Seybold limped on passing through several owners, but a golden era was over.
 Pete Dyson, George Alexander and the Media staff were simply the best group of people I ever worked with.

-Here are the Japanese articles I wrote for Seybold.
+Here are some of the Japanese articles I wrote for Seybold.
 They are good background material if you want to understand the evolution of Japanese (CJK) typography and technology.
 Most of these are in PDF, eventually I hope to get web page versions put together.
 I can be contacted here.

 - Inside Hiragino covers the creation and development of the OS X Japanese system font Hiragino.